 Health insurance is a program that helps cover many medical expenses that can occur while you are in the United States.
-SIUe has secured a medical health insurance policy for all students holding F-1 visas.
-This is the only acceptable health insurance plan for international students attending SIUe.
-The International Insurance Committee coordinated the premium and plan benefits through Academic Health Plans at www.AHPCare.com/siue.
+SIUE has secured a medical health insurance policy for all students holding F-1 and J-1 visas.
+This is the only acceptable health insurance plan for international students attending SIUE.
+The International Insurance Committee coordinated the premium and plan benefits through Academic Health Plans at https://siue.myahpcare.com/.
 You can view the brochure and benefit information online.

-Students have the option of purchasing annual coverage for Fall and Spring/Summer coverage.
-The SIUe official policy is available for viewing at www.siue.edu/policies/1e1.shtml
+The SIUE official policy is available for viewing at www.siue.edu/policies/1e1.shtml

-Students in a F-1 status are required to have the SIUe student insurance unless:
+Students in an F-1 and J-1 status are required to have the SIUE-approved student insurance plan unless:

 Students who are approved to waive the insurance must purchase Repatriation Insurance through Health Service, unless specifically included in a comparable plan.